-These videos are about the African Caracal Cat also known as the African Lynx or Desert Lynx.
+The videos below are about the African Caracal Cat also known as the African Lynx or Desert Lynx (Caracal caracal).
 This wild cat is well known for its beautiful large, tufted ears as well as its incredible leaping ability when hunting birds.

 Although the Caracal is often called a Lynx due to its pointed ears and long ear tufts, it is not in fact related to the true Lynx family of cats that occur in the cooler climates of the northern hemisphere.

 These narrated video clips are all taken in the wild by professional filmmakers.
 The one hour documentary at the end is about how Caracals helped to control birds at an air force base in South Africa with their amazing hunting abilities.

 Smithsonian Channel: Educational video about Caracal ears and the cat's hunting technique.